{/*

 Before you write your next post, ask yourself these 3 simple questions:

-• Have my target prospects asked me this before more than once?
+• Have my target prospects asked me this more than once before?

-• What would I confidently say this to a prospect in person?
+• How would I confidently say this to a prospect in person?

-• Is my message clear enough anyone can understand it?
+• Is my message clear enough for anyone to understand it?

 At its best, communication is a conversation between friends.
-Keep it clear and you’ll be amazed what you can accomplish.
+Keep it clear, and you’ll be amazed at what you can accomplish.